jabenninghoff/rdev/README.md

 **R Development Tools:**

-A package that loads my personalized list of development tools and utility functions.
+My personalized collection of development packages, tools and utility functions.

 Feel free to use and/or fork this project!